charmplusplus/charm/README.md

 GitHub provides a detailed tutorial on creating pull requests (https://docs.github.com/en/pull-requests/collaborating-with-pull-requests).

+Each pull request must pass code review and CI tests before it can be merged by someone on the core development team.
-Our wiki also contains additional information about pull requests (https://github.com/UIUC-PPL/charm/wiki/Working-with-Pull-Requests).
+Our wiki contains additional information about pull requests (https://github.com/UIUC-PPL/charm/wiki/Working-with-Pull-Requests).